libdynd/libdynd/BUILD.md

 Switch the "-DCMAKE\_OSX\_ARCHITECTURES" argument below to "i386" if you're using 32-bit Python.
-Execute the following commands from the dynamicndarray folder, which is the root of the project:
+Execute the following commands from the dynd folder, which is the root of the project:

     $ mkdir build
     $ cd build